| A more-or-less

 that made the recording.- This is the

-most exhaustive listing created to date, but it only reflects what
+most exhaustive listing created to date.

 Little